krakenjs/kraken-js/README.md

 ## The Kraken Suite
 KrakenJS is part of the Kraken Suite.
-If you'd like to find out more about the other modules, please visit [krakenjs.com](http://krakenjs.com)
+If you'd like to find out more about the other modules, please visit [krakenjs.com](http://krakenjs.com).
+You can also find [examples and tutorials](http://krakenjs.com/#Examples) there.

 ## Getting Started